apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

 ```

 Now we know that, no matter what, the *invariant holds true on all states that
-are reachable via at most 10 steps*.
+are reachable in at most 10 steps*.

 As we discussed in [Section 4.9](#how-many), we have to check about 7776
 symbolic runs, to get a high probability of exploring all executions: